Cgg/OMGROBOT/README.md

 --------------

 *To do* :
- - Robot.draw : _to test_
+ - Robot.draw : done
  - rest of the world (grid, axis, robot's info panel) : _to do_

 The robot is schematically drawn in a canvas.

 The user can plan its path by drawing it, and has a visual feedback of the motors power levels through two sliders.
-He can also directly control the robot using a joystick or the keyboard' arrows.
+He can also directly control the robot using a joystick or the keyboard's arrows.